 “Got it,” Emzara said, glad the chattering was over.
 She sliced down with her sword with so much force that it split the table, including much of the silverware, china, and a candlestick, in half.
 She grunted and kicked the table forward at Dana and Shay.
 Both of them were quite surprised by the power of the maneuver.
 Dana dived to the left and entered the dining room while Shay merely crossed her arms and let the table hit her.
 It broke around her, leaving a few inconsequential splinters lodged in her forearms.
 She took up her firing stance as if nothing had happened and shot her second arrow at Emzara, who deflected it expertly and sent it spinning off to the side.

 Shem quickly regained his composure and hopped over the remaining half of the table to get between his mother and Shay.
 He didn’t mind another shot at this fight, especially since the odds had evened out.
 He tried to remember what he’d heard about fighting Amazons as he charged Shay with his knife.
-What was it?
-He thought.
-The legs?
+What was it the article said?
 Go for the legs?
-No the article said ankles.
-Take out one ankle and they come down like a snow-covered roof.
+No, it said the ankles.
 When he was in striking range Shem dodged another one of Shay’s arrows and swung his knife out in a great arc.
 It sliced through the first layer of her pants but didn’t reach the skin.
 The Amazon backed up one step and lifted her leg.
 Shem guessed she would try and knock him down with a kick so he spun the knife, leaned down, and thrust upwards in hopes of getting through her boots.

 Shay ignored the knife as if it wasn’t there and brought her leg down anyway.
 The blade penetrated the back of her boot but then slanted off to the side and got caught between the leather and her skin.
 The rest of the kick bent Shem’s wrist against his forearm with a jolt of pain.
 He only managed half a snarl because Shay’s other leg kicked out and sent him backward.
 Maybe it wasn’t the ankles.

 He nearly collided with his sister but Emzara spun out of the way.
-He can worry about himself, she thought.
-The pearl had to be her only concern.
+Shem could worry about himself; the pearl had to be her only concern.
 When she acquired it she would make the trip to Mavercree and deliver it to her father personally to show him that she wasn’t afraid of the hang glider-sized condors and whip-tailed dragons that lived there.